 It is important to remember that you and your fellow employees do also have to take reasonable action to ensure that your health and safety needs are taken care of.

 If you have been injured at work and you believe that your employer is at fault, you are within your rights to make a personal injury claim.
-Any claim must be made within three years of the date of the accident and you will usually need to hire a lawyer to represent you.
-Contact us for more information.
+Any claim must be made within three years of the date of the accident and you will usually need to hire a specialist personal injury solicitor to represent you.